What is an auto recall?

 How many vehicle recalls are there?

-An estimated one in six vehicles on Canadian roads have unfixed, or open safety recalls, meaning they’ve been deemed unfit to drive by their own manufacturers.
+An estimated one in five vehicles on Canadian roads have unfixed, or open safety recalls, meaning they’ve been deemed unfit to drive by their own manufacturers.
 The CBC reports that safety-related auto recalls have increased by 74% over the last six years – accounting for 22 million Canadian cars and light trucks in 2015 alone.

 What is the Takata recall?

 Chances are you’ve heard about the Takata airbag recall discussed in the news or by Transport Canada.
 This is the largest automotive safety recall in history – impacting millions of vehicles from nearly two dozen brands.

 In 2013, Japanese automotive parts manufacturer Takata recalled 3.6 million cars after a series of deaths and injuries associated with defective airbags.
 Shortly afterward, the National Highway Traffic Safety Administration expanded the recall to include millions of additional vehicles from many more manufacturers.
 Since that time, the number of vehicles and brands impacted has continued to grow.